Accelerating commercialisation: strategy comes first

 Keeping our support flowing to early-stage concepts and businesses is what we’re all about, whether that be during challenging times or not.
 But the truth is we want to go beyond support, the question we constantly ask ourselves is: how can we harness the APC’s network and the wider UK automotive ecosystem to accelerate early-stage technology commercialisation?

 That’s why we’ve developed our programme as a strategy-enabling process.
 A series of work packages, seminars, consulting services and targeted introductions to help our Technology Developers move forward as fast as they can.
 We target our support in five fundamental areas of early-stage concept development: Go-to-Market Strategy, IP Management, Financial Planning, New Product Development and Networking and Dissemination.

-And albeit we delivered this in a virtual environment (thanks to MIRO), this year’s sessions did’nt disappoint.
-We heard about everything from new energy storage; battery chemistry; module cooling and e-motor topology; to lightweight materials; structural electronics and even one of our TD’s that has almost literally reinvented the wheel – our panel members were spoilt for choice.
+And albeit we delivered this in a virtual environment, this year’s sessions didn’t disappoint.
+We heard about everything from new energy storage; battery chemistry; module cooling and e-motor topology; to lightweight materials; structural electronics and even one of our technology developers that has almost literally reinvented the wheel – our panel members were spoilt for choice.

 So, I’d like to take a moment to say thanks to our expert panel members, be them from CENEX, KTN, NAA, Newcastle University (APC’s Power Electronic Spoke Lead), UKBIC, WMG, or indeed the long list of industry specialists that were able to join us.
 Your time and input make this process possible.